EU seeks to increase influence on global accounting rules

-LONDON (Reuters) - The European Union is seeking to increase its influence over global accounting standards by beefing up the agency that scrutinizes new rules and in certain cases tweaking how they are applied in the bloc.
+LONDON, Nov 12 (Reuters) - The European Union is seeking to increase its influence over global accounting standards by beefing up the agency that scrutinises new rules and in certain cases tweaking how they are applied in the bloc.

 The book-keeping standards, the bedrock of markets, are written by the International Accounting Standards Board (IASB).
 They apply in over 100 countries, including the EU, but not the United States.

-Accounting rules have become highly politicized after policymakers around the world blamed them for exacerbating the 2007-09 financial crisis.
+Accounting rules have become highly politicised after policymakers around the world blamed them for exacerbating the 2007-09 financial crisis.

 The standards must first be endorsed by the European Commission for use in the bloc but member states and the European Financial Reporting Advisory Group, or EFRAG, often give different views on their suitability.